-- Add a WHERE clause to select specific rows or create a join condition. - Add an ORDER BY clause to change the order in which data is produced. - Add an INTO TEMP clause to save the results as a table for further queries.
+- Add a WHERE clause to select specific rows or create a join condition. - Add an ORDER BY clause to change the order in which data is produced.

+Add an INTO TEMP clause to save the results as a table for further queries.

 Two additional SELECT statement clauses, GROUP BY and HAVING, let you perform more complex data retrieval.
-They are introduced in Chapter 5, "Composing Advanced SELECT Statements," on page 5-1.
+They are introduced in Chapter 5, "Compose advanced SELECT statements," on page 5-1.
 Another clause, INTO, specifies the program or host variable to receive data from a SELECT statement in an application program.
 Complete syntax and rules for using the SELECT statement are in the IBM Informix Guide to SQL: Syntax.

-Output from SELECT Statements
+Output from SELECT statements

 Although the syntax remains the same across all IBM Informix products, the formatting and display of the resulting output depends on the application.
-The examples in this chapter and in Chapter 5 display the SELECT statements and their output as they appear when you use the interactive Query-language option in DB-Access.
+The examples in this chapter and in Chapter 5, "Compose advanced SELECT statements," on page 5-1 display the SELECT statements and their output as they appear when you use the interactive Query-language option in DB-Access.